zboris12/zgayard/README.md

 <div align="center"><img src="https://zboris12.github.io/zgayard/src/logo.png" title="zgayard"></div>

 # zgayard
-___A severe problem has been found!
-Onedrive for business can't work properly!
-I'm still trying to find out how to solve it.___

 Create a safety yard in your online storage.
 [Let's go!](https://zboris12.github.io/zgayard/src/)

 This is a web tool aimed to make your online storage more safety.